anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 <hr>

-## 3. Navigate to the BigQuery UI for serveless PySpark
+## 3. Navigate to the BigQuery UI for serverless PySpark

 Follow the steps below to get to the BigQuery UI for serverless PySpark-